-Randolph Vermont, the largest town in Orange County, is located near the center of the state, on the border of the "Central Vermont" and the "Eastern Vermont Gateway" regions of the state.
+Randolph Vermont, the largest town in Orange County, is located near the center of the state, on the border of the "Woodstock-Quechee" and the "Waterbury-Montpelier" regions of the state.
 Originally named "Middlesex," the town was renamed in honor of Edmund Randolph, the first U.S. Attorney General, to encourage recognition of the state by the United States.

 Randolph is recognized as the home of Justin Morgan, owner and breeder of a small bay stallion named "Figure," the foundation sire of the Morgan Horse breed which, in 1961, became the official state animal of Vermont.